gravity-ui/uikit/src/components/Button/README.md

 import {Button} from '@gravity-ui/uikit';
 ```

 Buttons act as a trigger for certain actions.
-While this is their main purpose, in very rare cases,
-they can be used as links to navigate to another pages.
+While this is their main purpose, in some very rare cases, they can be used as links to navigate to other pages.

 ## Appearance

-There are four `Button` view types: basic, outlined, flat and contrast.
+There are four `Button` types in terms of appearance: basic, outlined, flat, and contrast.
-The `Button`'s appearance is determined by the `view` property.
+The `Button` appearance is determined by the `view` property.

 ### Basic

-`action` - the most prominent button, used for the primary action on a screen which requires the most attention.
+`action`: The most distinctive type of `Button`.
+It is used for the primary action on a screen that requires the most attention.
 We recommend using only one such button per page.

-`normal` - default type of the `Button`, designed for secondary actions or to maintain the importance of an
-action without drawing too much attention to it.
+`normal`: Default type of `Button` designed for secondary actions or to maintain the importance of an action without drawing too much attention to it.

-`raised` - placed above the content as a "floating" element, usually with a fixed location.
+`raised`: Placed above the content as a floating element, usually with a fixed location.

 <!--LANDING_BLOCK